 We are shooting ourselves in the foot.

-I read an intriguing op-ed recently by playwright and lawyer Wajahat Ali in which he asks where he and his fellow Muslims fit into the current American political landscape.
+I read an intriguing op-ed by playwright and lawyer Wajahat Ali in which he asks where he and his fellow Muslims fit into the current American political landscape.

 Ali quotes Hussein Rashid, a professor of religion at Barnard College, who concedes that he’s a tad bitter about his political options.